HeadHunter4621/HeadHunter4621.github.io/_pages/singers/en'ne-jeho.md

 ## Usage:
 * If/when you post a song/cover, please message Kouga!
 I want to see what you create!
     * Please credit "KougaP" and/or "En'Ne Jeho" (or other variations of the names) in the description when you post things
-* Commercial use: Get permision from Kouga
+* Commercial use: Get permission from Kouga
 * NSFW/Adult content: Not allowed (If unsure if it's too adult, contact Kouga)
 * Training AI singing models (like DiffSinger/RVC): not allowed
 * No obscene, defamatory, libelous, hateful, discriminatory, slanderous, and/or unlawful content.